shassard/for-elasticsearch-docs/README.md

 # License

-This library is licensed under the Apache 2.0 License.
+This documentation is licensed under the Apache 2.0 License.

 # Build